BBFMedia/PHPJasperXML/README.md

 PHPJasperXML
 ============

->>> Please not that our github repository is for new developent that can be found in the Refractor branch.
+>>> Please not that our github repository is for new development that can be found in the Refractor branch.
 The master branch is the legecy code.